 Soprano Ukulele Beginner Starter Kit

-This is a mahogany soprano made by the Kmise company.
-Kmise makes some incredibly low priced ukes, some maybe too low.
+This is a mahogany soprano model by the Kmise company.
+Kmise makes some incredibly low priced uke models, some maybe too low.
 It’s a little different in build in that it has a maple fretboard and copper tuning gear.
 It also comes with a gig bag, tuner, strap, and instruction booklet.
 Here we are getting on the low end of prices to spend on a first ukulele.
 Remember when it comes to finding the best ukulele for beginners, the cheaper we get the more chances we have at getting a bad uke.
 And since this ukulele has extras the actual instrument is even less than the price.
 If you feel like pulling the trigger than go for it, but make sure to check it thoroughly when you get it.

 “While my soprano has a few flaws it is still a great starter kit, before ordering I saw mixed reviews but decided to try it.
 As much as I like it, I do want to buy a more expensive ukulele next time.”Russel Barlow